SolaceLabs/logstash-input-solace/README.md

 1. Download a copy of Logstash source.
 I cloned the 7.10 branch.
 You can get other versions if you want.  https://github.com/elastic/logstash/tree/7.10
 2. Set the environment variable `LS_HOME` to the directory where you saved Logstash.
 E.g. ``export LS_HOME=`pwd` ``
 3. Build Logstash.
 E.g. `./gradlew assemble` from the Logstash directory.  (or `gradlew.bat` if Windows Command Prompt)
 4. In the folder for _this_ project, create a new file `gradle.properties` with a single variable pointing to Logstash's built "core" directory.
 E.g. mine looks like `LOGSTASH_CORE_PATH=../logstash-7.10/logstash-core`  as I have Logstash and this plugin in sibling directories.
+You could also use an absolute path.
 5. You are now ready to compile this project.
 From the input plugin home directory:

 ```